-47. If academic misconduct relating to work assessed as part of a qualification awarded by the University of St Andrews is at any time proven against someone holding such a qualification, the University reserves the right to withdraw or reclassify the qualification awarded.
+47. If academic misconduct relating to work assessed as part of a qualification awarded by the University is at any time proven against someone holding such a qualification, the University reserves the right to withdraw or reclassify the qualification awarded.